mbbuehler/CSFS/README.md

 Functional Prototype
 -------------
 A working prototype is available [here](http://mbuehler.ch/krowdd).
-For more details, see Section "Web Application" bellow.
+For more details, see Section "Web Application" bellow or download the paper on the [UZH website](https://www.merlin.uzh.ch/publication/show/15636).

 Datasets (Preprocessed)
 -------------